GuideJangsu Trail Race 38K: Rainy-Day Finisher Review

 Course Breakdown and Difficulty by Segment

-The 38K-P course can be broken down into four main sections.
+The 38K-P course breaks down into four main sections.

 1. Start to Waryongsan Recreation Forest (CP1)